COVID-19 guidance for shopping

 The latest guidance for staying safe and protecting others when shopping during the pandemic is set out below.

-Some shops may still offer click and collect services and some restaurants may offer takeaway services.
+Until this date, some shops may still offer click and collect services and some restaurants may offer takeaway services.
 Please check with individual stores/restaurants.

 In England, unless you are exempt you must wear a face covering by law when in setting including shops, supermarkets and indoor shopping centres.